Everything you need to know about climbing helmets.

 So yes, you can use a ski helmet in a climbing situation, as long as skiing is the primary activity and not the other way around.
 There are other similar helmets available out there, but this one is the best of the lot by far.

-10. Camp Titan Unisex Helmet.
+10. Camp Titan (Best unisex climbing helmet).

 As a jack-of-all-trades that blends durability, affordability, and a decent design, I thought I would include the CAMP Titan Unisex helmet into this list.
 Featuring an ABS injection molded shell, this helmet was put together without any screws or rivets, which means that you can take it apart, clean it, and put it back together without too much trouble.